tonytvo/blog-generator/content/blog/getting-to-yes/index.md

 - Key Lessons

-  - The moment you’ve convinced someone that you truly understand her dreams and feelings (the whole world that she inhabits), mental and behavioral change becomes possible, and the foundation for a breakthrough has been laid.
+  - The moment you’ve convinced someone that you truly understand her dreams and feelings (the whole world that she inhabits), mental and behavioural change becomes possible, and the foundation for a breakthrough has been laid.
   - Use these lessons to lay that foundation:
-Creating unconditional positive regard opens the door to changing thoughts and behaviors.
-Humans have an innate urge toward socially constructive behavior.
-The more a person feels understood, and positively affirmed in that understanding, the more likely that urge for constructive behavior will take hold.
+Creating unconditional positive regard opens the door to changing thoughts and behaviours.
+Humans have an innate urge toward socially constructive behaviour.
+The more a person feels understood, and positively affirmed in that understanding, the more likely that the urge for constructive behaviour will take hold.
   - "That’s right" is better than “yes."
 Strive for it.
 Reaching "that’s right" in a negotiation creates breakthroughs.
   - Use a summary to trigger a that’s right.
 The building blocks of a good summary are a label combined with paraphrasing.
 Identify, rearticulate, and emotionally affirm "the world according to . . ."